 The adhesive shall be applied to the finger profiles in a manner that will ensure that all the gluing surfaces between the fingers receive enough adhesive that results in squeeze-out of excess glue when the end pressure is applied.

-The adhesive may be applied to one or both sections forming the joint.
+Note: The adhesive may be applied to one or both component ends forming the joint.